 - The applicant will have earned a GPA of at least 3.0 in her/his M.Div. program or equivalent.

 - The applicant will have at least three years of experience in ministry following the awarding of their first theological masters degree.
 Applicants with a significant number of years of experience in ministerial leadership prior to beginning their M.Div. degree may submit for consideration a request to waive the requirement for three years of experience between the completion of their M.Div. degree and the beginning of D.Min. studies.

 Initial Required Courses (Total: 10 hours)

 Students take these initial courses as a continuing cohort of peers.
 Schedules for these courses will stretch over 15-18 months in a pattern adapted to the rhythms of pastoral life.
-[The schedule of these courses for the first cohort will be published here soon.]
 The second and third courses are taught together in a single on-campus intensives session.
 The other three courses are taught one at a time online.
 Each online course will run for two months.

-- Leading Congregation through Adaptive Change (2 credits, online)
+- DM815 – Leading Congregations through Adaptive Change (2 credits, online)

 Electives (Total: 12 hours)

 Students will take electives individually based on their own interests.
-These courses will primarily (but not exclusively) be 600-level M.Div. courses with added requirements for D.Min. students.
+These courses will be 600-level M.Div. courses with added requirements for D.Min. students, and numbered as 800-level courses.
 These added requirements must include individual research in which course content is related to the interpretive approaches learned in the required courses.
 These 2-credit courses are available both online and in on-campus intensive sessions.
 Two of the six courses (i.e., 4 credits) must be completed on campus.